 ON THIS PAGE: You will read about your medical care after treatment for a parathyroid tumor is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 After treatment for parathyroid cancer ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 This should include tests to monitor your blood for elevated PTH and calcium levels (see the Diagnosis section for a description).
 Follow-up care should also include imaging scans (such as an ultrasound of the neck) to watch for signs that the cancer has returned.
 When parathyroid cancer does recur, it typically reappears between two and five years after the initial surgery, although there is always a risk of recurrence.